Measuring dependence in metric abstract elementary classes with perturbations: Introduction

-too much.
+We also assume completeness of type spaces.
+This is a weakening of the compactness property one has in continuous first order logic, so the assumption is satisfied if the class consists of all the models of some complete theory in continuous logic and the perturbations are either trivial or can be captured by approximating formulas (a case, which the reader may use as a first mental picture).
+But there are more general classes satisfying the assumptions, e.g., the class of real valued atomic Nakano spaces (treated in \cite{a2}).

 We aim to create a theory for measuring dependencies.
-Already in [BU] something like this was done but here our approach is a bit different and we aim to go further.

-The main difficulty in developing the theory is that independence is not really a property of Galois-types but a property of Lascar (strong) types.
+Already in \cite{dfin} something like this was done but here our approach is a bit different and we aim to go further.
+The main difficulty in developing the theory is that independence is closely linked with properties of Lascar (strong) types.
 So to develop the theory one should be able to measure the distances between Lascar types.
-And even now we do not know how to do this in general.

-However, if the class is simple there is a way.
+It is not clear how this could be done in general, however, if the class is simple there is a way.
 Here by simple we mean that all Galois-types over any set have a free extension to any other set.
-Since our independence notion is defined with built-in free extensions, this is the same as saying that for all $a$ and $A$, $a\da_{A}A$ ($a$ is free from $A$ over $A$).
-And since we assume that the class is $d^{p}$-superstable, it turns out that it is enough to assume this just for finite $A$ i.e. that the class is weakly simple.
+Since our independence notion will be defined with built-in free extensions, this is the same as saying that for all $a$ and $A$, $a\da_{A}A$ ($a$ is free from $A$ over $A$).
+And since we assume that the class is $d^{p}$-superstable, it turns out that it is enough to assume this just for finite $A$, i.e., that the class is weakly simple.

+In section~\ref{sec:pre} we give a short summary of the key properties of our context.
+In section~\ref{sec:sheaf} we illustrate one use of perturbations as a viewpoint to structural approximation.
+Section~\ref{sec:hom} is a short summary of results from homogeneous model theory that we make use of throughout the paper.

-The main notion in the paper is $a\da^{\e}_{A}B$, $\e >0$, which intuitively means that the amount of the dependence of $a$ from $B$ over $A$ is at most $\e$.
-We start by proving some basic properties for this notion, e.g. that for all $\e >0$, $a$ and $B$ there is finite $A\subseteq B$ such that $a\da_{A}^{\e}B$.
-As a corollary we see that for all $a$ and $B$ there is countable $A\subseteq B$ such that $a\da_{A}B$.
+In section~\ref{sec:measuring} we introduce the main notion of the paper.
+This is the metric independence notion $a\da^{\e}_{A}B$, $\e >0$, which intuitively means that the amount of the dependence of $a$ from $B$ over $A$ is at most $\e$.
+We start by proving some basic properties for this notion, e.g., that for all $\e >0$, $a$ and $B$ there is a finite $A\subseteq B$ such that $a\da_{A}^{\e}B$.
+As a corollary we see that for all $a$ and $B$ there is a countable $A\subseteq B$ such that $a\da_{A}B$.
 In particular, the class is simple.
-This is in line with many (discrete) superstable non-elementary classes in which it also holds that weak simplicity implies simplicity, see e.g. [HK2].
-However, this is not true assuming mere stability of which we give an example.
+This is in line with many (discrete) superstable non-elementary classes in which it also holds that weak simplicity implies simplicity, see e.g.\ \cite{hykelascartypes}.
+However, this is not true if instead of $\distp$-superstability one assumes mere stability, and we give an example of this.